 The U.S. Food and Drug Administration (FDA) is responsible for approving all medical devices on the market in the United States, including hernia mesh devices.
 But so many of these FDA approved devices have turned out to be defective in one way or another.
-These defects have been the cause of substantial injuries, including -- according to the FDA --
+Defective hernia mesh devices have been the cause of serious side effects and substantial injuries, including -- according to the FDA:

 - Chronic pain